mhkeller/npm-things/docs/3-error-messages.md

 Reading error messages can be tricky.
 Npm doesn't fully help since it prints out a lot of boilerplate info, but we can find some common patterns.

+As a general note, every time npm throws an error, it will write out the error to a file called `npm-debug.log` in your current working directory.
+The next time you successfully run an npm command, the file will be deleted.
+This file often crops up during merge conflicts.
+If you've either fixed the issue or documented its contents elsewhere, you can safely delete this file.

 ## Table of contents

 * [npm command errors](#npm-command-errors)